marcofuchs89/PyWorkspaceOne/README.md

 * Tags
   * Add a Tag to a Device
   * Remove a Tag from a Device
+  * Check if a tag is already applied
 * Users
   * Search for users by Username, Firstname, Lastname, Email, OrganizationGroupID, or Role